 “When someone proposes marriage to one of you whose religion and character pleases you, then you should marry him.
 If you do not do so, there will be tribulations in the earth and the proliferation of corruption.”2

 Stories like this remind us that even if someone is not doing their part to look for a spouse (which we should), if the Provider wills so we will get married.
 Think about this story: the young man stole something—that too from another Muslim whom he is bound to protect, honor and love!
-What did God do to him after that?
+What did God do to him because of that?
 Gave him a dream-like marriage.
 This is God’s Mercy.

 “With regard to sins that have to do with the rights of other people, they can only be expiated by repenting from them.
 One of the conditions of repenting from them is restoring the rights of those who have been wronged.”3